 The best trails and viewpoints in Iguazu National Park

-You should factor in a minimum of 6 hours in the park, though I recommend spending a good 8 hours there to walk all the trails at a nice pace and spend plenty of time to admire the views.
+You should factor in a minimum of 6 hours in the park, though 8 hours is perfect to walk all the trails at a nice pace and spend plenty of time to admire the views.

 Once you are inside Iguazu National Park, in Argentina, you should take the Jungle Train (Tren de la Selva) which stops in 3 different places.
-Make sure to get off at the stop immediately after you get on, as this is the starting point of the Upper and Lower Circuits.
+Get off at the stop immediately after you get on, as this is the starting point of the Upper and Lower Circuits.
 These two are meant to take you around the park and to all the best viewpoints to fully enjoy Iguazu Falls.
-I recommend walking both of them.
+You should walk both of them.

 The Lower Circuit is a longer trail that will take you up to 3 hours, with several viewpoints.
 This is the trail you need to walk to catch the boat to San Martin Island and the boat that goes right under the waterfalls.

-Once you have walked both circuits, you can go back to the train stop to get on the next train going to the Garganta del Diablo (Devil’s Throat).
-Once the train stops, just take the wooden trail that leads to the waterfalls for about 1.2 km (one way).
+Once you have walked both circuits, go back to the train stop to get on the next train going to the Garganta del Diablo (Devil’s Throat).
+Once the train stops, take the wooden trail that leads to the waterfalls for about 1.2 km (one way) (0.7 miles).
 Along the way, you’ll be able to spot lots of turtles and at times even crocodiles in the water.

 Another trail you can take is the Macuco trail, which goes all the way to Arrechea Waterfall.
 It’s a nice nature walk that should take you around 3 hours in total and during which you can admire lots of wildlife, and which takes you to a lesser visited part of Iguazu National Park where you can even swim in a natural pool.